TeMU-BSC/Embeddings/README.md

 We used the fastText (https://fasttext.cc/) to train word embeddings.
 We kept all standard options for training.

-• Minimum number of word occurrences: 5
+- Minimum number of word occurrences: 5
-• Phrase representation: No (i.e. length of word n-gram = 1)
+- Phrase representation: No (i.e. length of word n-gram = 1)
-• Minimum length of character n-gram: 3
+- Minimum length of character n-gram: 3
-• Maximum length of character n-gram: 6
+- Maximum length of character n-gram: 6
-• Size of word vectors: 300
+- Size of word vectors: 300
-• Epochs: 20
+- Epochs: 20
-• Size of the context window: 5
+- Size of the context window: 5
-• Word-Representation Modes: CBOW and SKIPGRAM
+- Word-Representation Modes: CBOW and SKIPGRAM

-The following corpora were used: Scielo, Wikipedia and Scielo + Wikipedia

 We generated word embedding for both version (Cased and Uncased corpora):
 - Scielo_cased
 - Scielo_uncased
 - Scielo+Wiki_cased
 - Scielo+Wiki_uncased
 - Wiki_cased
 - Wiki_uncased